 Cypress Development has prepared an exploration budget for 2016 and has made preparations for a Phase 3 drilling program including reverse circulation ("R-C") holes to sample the extension to the east of the Pure Energy's lithium brine Northern Resource Area as described in their Clayton Valley South project NI 43-101 Technical Report, July, 2015.
-The Company has filed a Notice of Intent permit with the BLM, Nevada covering a planned drill program targeting lithium brines at Cypress' Clayton Valley Project and shallow holes targeting the wide area of a highly leachable form of lithium-rich claystone discovered at surface.
+The Company has received a drilling permit from the BLM, Nevada covering a planned drill program targeting lithium brines at Cypress' Clayton Valley Project and shallow holes targeting the wide areas of lithium-rich claystones discovered at surface.

 The exploration results received by Cypress to date are being viewed as highly encouraging for the potential of a continuous volume of a highly leachable form of lithium-rich claystone at surface at the Company's Clayton Valley Project.
 The results are also being viewed as highly encouraging for the discovery of lithium-rich brines in the aquifers below, next door to successful lithium brine exploration and production.